cortexteam/code-test/README.md

 ## Submission

-Submit your completed work to: *TBD*
+Submit your completed work to: dev@cortex.net